vale981/website/site/content/posts/kde-gsoc-wrapping-it-up-dot.md

 +++

-Well, we all know that the work on open source projects is never truly finished, but most of the core goals have been achieved and the time is up :).
+Well, we all know that the work on open source projects is never truly finished, but all of the core goals have been achieved and the time is up :).
 In this post I'll briefly summarize my GSOC work and then talk about one last small but user-facing feature that I've implemented.